Server Rules and Regulations

 - Only fly aircraft that you have been authorized to pilot.

-- DO NOT land aircraft in public areas.
-This includes parking garages, streets, or buildings without a marked landing zone.
-First time offense is a warning, second time offense is suspension, and a third offence will result in termination.
+- First time offense is a warning, second time offense is suspension, and a third offense will result in termination.

 - Do not put lives in danger with reckless maneuvering, passengers or ground civilians.